-The High School Advantage program allows students to earn college semester credit hours while still in high school.
+The dual credit program allows students to earn college semester credit hours while still in high school.
 Current eligible high school students may apply for dual credit enrollment in this program.

 In order to apply, a student must submit:

-- High School Advantage permission form signed by the student, a parent/guardian, and the high school principal or guidance counselor,
+- A completed dual credit permission form, signed by the student, a parent/guardian, and the high school principal or guidance counselor; and

 Applicants with previous military experience will need to complete an undergraduate application.
 In order to be considered a transfer student, an applicant must have a combination of military credit and college-level credit that equals 12 or more credit hours with a 2.0 GPA or higher.
 Former military applicants who have not taken any college-level coursework should apply for freshman admission.